tbeck/sandbox/src/_recipes/the-fall-of-temperance.md

 name: The Fall of Temperance
 bartender:
 description: >-
-  This earthy, spicy concoction is a perfect drink for fall.
   Created during the Speakeasy pop-up days at Bryant’s in Milwaukee, the Fall of Temperance is a daiquiri with a blend of two rums and a punch of bitters to the face.
 ingredients:
   - name: Fresh lime juice
     quantity: 3/4 oz